Obsessive-Compulsive Personality Disorder

 OCPD is more common in men, especially in early adulthood.
 Other factors that may increase your chance of OCPD include:

-- Family history of OCPD or OCD
+- Family history of OCPD or obsessive-compulsive disorder (OCD)

 - Background of harsh discipline